-This minor focuses on western, central, and eastern Europe as well as Russia and enables you to pursue an interest in the social, historical, political, and cultural dimensions of this region.
+This minor focuses on western, central, and eastern Europe (including Russia) and enables you to pursue an interest in the social, historical, political, and cultural dimensions of this region.
 A European Studies minor combines coursework from a variety of disciplines with either a period of study abroad, coursework in a European language other than English, or an international internship.

 You should select the courses in the minor in close consultation with a European studies minor advisor.

-- You must complete a minimum of 15 credits of coursework at the 2000-level or higher from the List of Courses.
+- You must complete a minimum of 15 credits of coursework at the 2000-level or higher from the course list.

 - Courses must be drawn from at least three different departments.
-Note that CAMS, CLCS, FREN, GERM, ILCS, and SPAN are all part of a single department: the Literatures, Cultures, and Languages Department.
+Note that courses in CAMS, CLCS, FREN, GERM, ILCS, and SPAN are all in the Literatures, Cultures, and Languages Department.

 - We strongly recommend that you take HIST 2402 Europe in the Twentieth Century.